2014 Indian general election: Indian National Congress

 In January, in an interview, Gandhi admitted that some Congress members may have been involved in the 1984 anti-Sikh riots and further stated that Modi's government was responsible for pushing the 2002 riots while the Congress government in 1984 tried to stop the anti Sikh riots.
-Fellow UPA member, Praful Patel said that the 2002 matter should be put to rest.
+Praful Patel, a fellow UPA member said that the 2002 matter should be put to rest.
 As Gandhi was reported to have sought an early declaration of the party's candidates, the INC was scheduled to hold its first meeting of the central election committee on 13 February to finalise all their candidates by the end of the month.
 Similarly, the screening committees for several unnamed part of the country had already occurred so as to shortlist the candidates.
 On 8 March, its list of 194 candidates was announced, including 35% of candidates that were below the age of 50 years.
 The INC was reported to be concerned by the possibility of a reduced mandate in Gandhi's seat of Amethi (Lok Sabha constituency) amidst an unusual challenge by his high-profile competitor, the BJP's Smriti Irani.
 It even led to his mother, Sonia, campaigning there for the first time in 10 years.